csparks113/Morse-Code-App/docs/living-spec.md

 - Validate Nitro parity on iOS using the bridgeless dev client checklist.

 ## Known Issues

-- Developer console **Play Pattern** still shows ~30-40 ms average drift between audio and flash/haptics; further native scheduling tweaks are underway to close the remaining gap.
+- Developer console **Play Pattern** still shows ~30-40 ms average drift between audio and flash/haptics; native scheduling tweaks are underway to close the remaining gap.
+- Receive replays occasionally spike by ~160 ms when Nitro falls back to timeline offsets; tightening the dispatch lead is in progress.
-- Send keyer misclassifies dot-leading sequences (for example `...-`) at higher WPM; timing heuristics require refinement.
+- Send keyer misclassifies dot-leading sequences (for example `...-`) at higher WPM; classification heuristics require refinement.
+- Torch still runs on the Expo fallback while the Nitro rewire is pending, so brightness telemetry does not include hardware pulses yet.
+- Send session verdict timing can race the keyer classification on long holds, leading to inconsistent scoring.

 ## Contributing Notes